zie1ony/rs-poker/README.md

 * Deck
 * Hand iteration
 * Poker hand rank type
-* Poker hand evaluation for five card hands.
+* Poker hand evaluation for five-card hands.
 * Poker hand evaluation for seven card hands.
-* PlayerBitSet suitable for keeping track of boolean values on a table.
+* PlayerBitSet is suitable for keeping track of boolean values on a table.

-The poker hand (5 card) evaluation will rank a hand in ~20 nanoseconds per hand.
-That means that 50 Million hands per second can be ranked.
-The seven card hand evaluation will rank a hand in < 25 ns.
+The poker hand (5 cards) evaluation will rank a hand in ~20 nanoseconds per hand.
+That means that 50 Million hands per second can be ranked per CPU core.
+The seven-card hand evaluation will rank a hand in < 25 ns.

-The hand evaluation is is fully accurate, it does not rely on just single kicker.
-This allows for breaking ties on hands that are closer.
+The hand evaluation is accurate. `rs-poker` does not rely on just a single kicker.
+This accuracy allows for breaking ties on hands that are closer.

 ## Holdem